 “Then you must see the bigger picture; there is a pattern to all of your observations.
 It is the stars’ purpose to guide us, and show us what will be.”

 “Perhaps.
 The methods I just mentioned are imperfect, but consistent.
 When it comes to seeing signs and omens, however, I can’t see any logic.
-For every example I read in history of an omen fulfilled, I see another not fulfilled.”
+For every example I read in history of an omen fulfilled, I see another not fulfilled, or else misinterpreted.”

 Monsignor Pius took his star-chart from me.
 “Your observation is quite correct, but not everyone is as observant as you.
-As long as people believe in omens, the omens will have some power over them.
+As long as people believe in omens, the omens will have some power over their actions.

 “I have prepared this star chart as a horoscope for the Prince, and I shall present it to him at my coronation.
 You can see, now, why I’ve altered it.”